donnywarren/loop-function-exercise/README.md

 ## Completion

-Make all the test pass by completing the functions (`npm t` should show all green checks)
+Make all the tests pass by completing the functions (`npm t` should show all green checks)